antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    run it.
 Make sure everything works.

 1. **Copy or leave linked**.
-Now instead of linking the files, you can actually copy them from the old .NET Framework WinForms project to the new .NET Core 3.0 WinForms project.
+Now instead of linking the files, you can actually copy them from the old .NET Framework UI project to the new .NET Core 3.0 UI project.
 After that you can get rid of the old project.

 ## Using WinForms Designer for .NET Core projects